Jacs Holt: Storylines

 In "No Place Like Home", Jacs is first shown in the slot singing On the Inside.
 Jacs gets released early by Meg Jackson and makes a joke out of Bea Smith and verbally abuses Franky Doyle.

-In "The Girl Who Waited", Jacs meets with Vinnie when he is released by prison.
+In "The Girl Who Waited", Jacs meets with Vinnie when he is released from prison.
 Jacs is angry that Vinnie has a new woman.
 At the end of the episode, Jacs forces Bea to burn Franky’s hand on the steam press.

 In "The Velvet Curtain", Jacs and Franky’s rivalry escalates and Jacs is unimpressed when she sees Liz Birdsworth sitting drunk instead of working.

-In "Something Dies", Jacs has Bea beaten up because Bea begged her not to gang Franky.
+In "Something Dies", Jacs has Bea beaten up because Bea begged her not to gangrape Franky.
 When Jacs gets Franky alone, Franky over powers her and breaks her hand on the weights.

 In "Mind Games", it is shown into Jacs’ past.
 Jacs and Vinnie murdered a man who was going to carry out a hit on Vinnie on Brayden’s birthday.
 In the present, Jacs has a visit from Vinnie who tells her to accept Erica’s offer of going into protection.
 Later, Jacs orders Brayden to kill Debbie.

 In "Checkmate", Jacs admits to Bea that she had Brayden murder Debbie.
 Bea gets very angry and stabs Jacs in the neck with a pen, killing her almost instantly.

 In "Born Again", Bea has a hallucination of Jacs when high on sedatives.